Modern Railway Letter Stamps are usually covered in the RPG Journal (Railway Philately) under the heading of The Light Railway Review.]

 The withdrawal of the BR Letter Stamp service seems to have had a knock-on effect, and the number of independent railways offering a letter service has fallen.
 At this point in time there are only three mainland independent railways which continue provide their own letter services and issue new sets of stamps – the Talyllyn Railway, the Festiniog Railway, and the Nene Valley Railway.
 Of these, only the Nene Valley Railway continues to issue new stamps with any regularity.
 The Isle of Man Railway also retains a letter service.

-Nevertheless, modern railway letter stamps are extremely popular.
+Nevertheless, modern railway letter stamps are very attractive and extremely popular.
 Indeed, even as the number of railways providing letter services falls, collecting these stamps has become a growth industry!

 To search for images / pictures of Modern Letter Stamps etc …